TommiCodes/realtime-todo-task-management-app-nestjs-and-angular/README.md

 7. Update Styles and Html

 ### [Video 8] NestJS/Angular - handle Todos with Websocket Connection
-1. Create a todo interface file in the todo module `src/todo/todo.interfaces.ts`
+1. Create a todo interface file in the todo module `src/todo/todo.private-module.interfaces.ts`
 2. Create the Todo Interface
 3. Create a folder entities in our todo module `cd src/todo` `mkdir entities`
 4. Create a file todo.entity.ts `cd entities` `touch todo.entity.ts`
 5. Create the todo.entity.ts
 6. Create the todo.service to handle the todos and save them in the database
-6. Create a interface for the connection against our service in our `todo.interfaces.ts` and also add a `connected-user.entity.ts` to handle the connections of a user, so that we can send push messages
+6. Create a interface for the connection against our service in our `todo.private-module.interfaces.ts` and also add a `connected-user.entity.ts` to handle the connections of a user, so that we can send push messages
 7. Add a `connection.service.ts` to implement the logic for handling and saving our connections
 8. Save the connection to our database when a user connects against our gateway (in our gateway.handleConnection)